BlenderVR/manual/manual/architecture/protocols.rst

 Get/Set Settings
 ----------------

-The simulation can request/set many informations from the daemon.
+The simulation can request/set many information from the daemon.
 For instance, to define the processor file, it must use ('set', ('simulation',('blender processor name', '/home/blender/samples/spider/spider.blend'))) (and the daemon will answer : ('set', ('simulation', ('blender processor name')))).

 Simulation